 An op-ed is an opinion piece on a newsworthy topic.
 Op-eds (so-called because they typically appear opposite the editorial page of newspapers) provide an opportunity for experts to inform and stimulate public debate – and sometimes help shape policy.
-Please feel free to contact the Media Relations Office if you have any questions.
+Please feel free to contact the Media Relations team if you have any questions.

 Some tips for writing them:

 - Craft a clear message, focus tightly on one idea or argument and tell readers, high up in the piece, why they should care.

 - Write in strong, lively language – but don’t rant.

 - Provocative or contrarian viewpoints are more likely to grab editors’ attention.